-It’s an open campus running more than a mile along the Charles River, with beautiful views of the Boston skyline and frequent, entertaining, student-led campus tours.
+MIT’s campus is open and runs more than a mile along the Charles River, with beautiful views of the Boston skyline and frequent, entertaining, student-led campus tours.
 MIT’s own (and Cambridge’s and Boston’s) museums—including the Boston Children’s Museum and Museum of Science—are close by.

 To visit us or attend our events

-- Keep an eye on our own events calendar and MIT’s campus-wide calendar.
+- Events calendar: Keep an eye on our own events calendar and MIT’s campus-wide calendar.

 - Our research groups frequently host their own events as well but may advertise them separately on their own sites.

-Parking at MIT can be tricky.
+Parking at MIT: It can be tricky.
 There are many parking lots, but few are free.

 A prospective applicant or major?
 Plan ahead!